 Finally, there may be occasions where you need to drive longer distances on roads less travelled.
 With access to a secondary vehicle that uses fuel, this isn't an issue, but if you're thinking of swapping your sole car for an EV, these trips may be more difficult to plan.

 There's much to consider when buying a new car, and with Lookers dealership network you can rely on the industry experts to help you make the right choice.
-Contact your nearest dealership today to discuss your requirements.
+See our current range of used electric cars here and contact your nearest dealership today to discuss your requirements.